JuanPabloTaiocchi/contact-list/README.md

 ```

 ## TODOS
-- The project needs many little/big things (view TODOS).
+- The project needs many little/big things (view all TODOS).
-- Everything should be docked in a separate container.
+- Everything should be dockered in a separate container.
 - Test missing

 ## BUGS
 Unfortunately, precisely because there are no tests, something could go wrong.
-The focus I wanted to give is the structure
+The focus I wanted to give is the structure.

 ## Development server